ryanwilsond/HelloWorld/ECA/libexec/nslib/docs/Design-dev.md

 | GetWorkingDir | gets current working directory, does this in multiple ways to make sure it works on all C++ versions |

 ## Implementation

+### NSString

+String class that can convert char, const char*, char*, and const string& into itself.
+Will maybe add std::string conversion.

+The string works as an internal char*, and whenver a impossible operation would occur, it will hide all the nasty details.
+For examle, if you append two strings, it will actually delete its internal representation, and make a new one that is big enough to hold both strings.

+### NSVector

+Vector class is a dynamically allocatable array.

+It works with an internal pointer array of <class T>, and allocates some extra room to be faster.
+Then when the space is used up, it deletes itself, makes a bigger internal representation, and copies all the old elements over.
+Most operations just make a new modified copy of itself, then sets the internal representation to that new modified copy.

+### NSIO

+File class that has static methods that abstract the current <fstream> a little.
+This includes static functions like file::ReadAllText(string filename) which will attempt to find filename, and return the contents in a string (from nslib).
+There is also an overload to check how the function failed. file::ReadAllText(string filename, string * _buf) which instead writes to _buf and returns the error.